TalTech-HPC-Centre/taltech-hpc-docs/docs/software/chapel.md

 chpl -o jacobi-cpu-green jacobi-cpu.chpl
 ```

-Run the Chapel program with appropriate number of locales (typically a locale is a full node!):
+Run the Chapel program with the appropriate number of locales (typically a locale is a full node!):

 ```bash
 ./jacobi-cpu-green -nl 1